Brqxxy/Verification-Bot/README.md

 - **🔐 Secure Verification**: New members are required to verify by clicking a button.
 Verification is only allowed for accounts that are at least **7 days old**.
 - **✅ Automated Role Assignment**: Once verified, the bot automatically assigns a **verified role** to the user.
 - **🕒 Cooldown**: Prevents spamming by enforcing a cooldown period between verification attempts.
-- **🔧 Easy Setup**: Just use the `!setupverify` command to configure the verification system.
+- **🔧 Easy Setup**: Just use the `/setupverify` slash command to configure the verification system.
 - **📚 Log Actions**: All actions (such as verification success or failure) are logged to a specific channel for easy tracking.
 - **🚫 Blocked Roles**: Users with elevated roles (Admin, Moderator, Staff) are automatically excluded from verification, preventing abuse.
 - **⚠️ Account Age Check**: Users must have an account that is at least 7 days old to be verified.
 This helps prevent bots from joining.
+- **📱 Optional Phone Verification**: You can choose to enable Discord Phone verification for additional security.
 - **🔄 Global Cooldown**: Limits spam and ensures the system is not overwhelmed by too many requests at once.
-- **🔑 Role Hierarchy Check**: Ensures the bot’s role is higher than the "verified" role, preventing permission issues.
+- **🔑 Role Hierarchy Check**: Ensures the bot's role is higher than the "verified" role, preventing permission issues.
 - **🛑 Blacklisted Users**: Users can be blacklisted based on their User IDs.
 Any blacklisted users will be prevented from verifying on your server.
 - **⏳ Kick Unverified Users**: Users who do not verify within a specified timeout period (10 minutes) will be automatically kicked from the server, preventing unverified users from lingering.